 And here’s a picture of how it looks after we installed it:

 This picture totally washed out the true color, which is much more like the picture on the Lowe’s website.
+Really, pay no attention to the color in the pic above.
 It’s definitely a dark tile.
+The Lowes picture is a much more accurate representation of the true color.

 These tiles are in W’s room.
 It gets a lot of abuse from him (he’s 16 years old, BTW), but it’s not a super high traffic area of our house.
 But he definitely doesn’t baby it.
 I think we’ve re-arranged the furniture in there a few times since we finished this project, and we just slide it around on the tile.